 San Miguel de Allende, Mexico (Cynthia Pillsbury)

 This is one of my most favorite places I have ever been.
-It has the charm of Spain, the sophistication of NY or Paris and the warm character of well...
+It has the charm of Florence, the sophistication of Paris and the warm character of well...
 Mexico!

 - More about your oliver guide: Cynthia Pillsbury